sfwon17/Multi-scale-Multimodal-Cross-Attention-for-Seizure-Detection/README.md

 ### Models
 #### Model 1 features
 * CNN-Multiscale multimodalities
-* weighted sum cls token fusion on long and short data
+* Weighted sum cls token fusion on long and short data
-* weighted sum original embedding and transformed embedding on long and short data
+* Weighted sum original embedding and transformed embedding on long and short data
-* cross-attention is done on the new cls token and the new embeddings
+* Cross-attention is done on the new cls token and the new embeddings

 #### Model 2 features
 * CNN-Multiscale multimodalities
-* sum of cls tokens for on long and short data
+* Sum of cls tokens for on long and short data
-* cls tokens added back to transformed embedding for long and short data
+* Cls tokens added back to transformed embedding for long and short data
-* cross-attention is done on fused transformed embedding for long and short data separately
+* Cross-attention is done on fused transformed embedding for long and short data separately